hartmutlentz/my_py/README.md

 my_py
 =====

-my personal every day use code snippets
+my personal every day use code snippets.
+This is quick and dirty code and not supposed to be a show case.